Our research is editorially independent but we may earn a commission for purchases made through our links.

 Whitewater rafters from all around the globe travel to Argentina to experience the Mendoza River for themselves.
 The Mendoza has a nice mix of Class IV and Class V rapids to keep even the most experienced rafters on their toes.
 Although the water does get cold during the winter months, it’s also a bit calmer then so rafters seek wet and wild adventure here all throughout the year.

-Every nature lover should try to visit the Galapagos Islands at least once in life.
+A top destination in Ecuador, nature lovers should visit the Galapagos Islands at least once in life.
 This is home to some of the most unique species of wildlife in the world and you can encounter many of them while hiking across the islands’ volcanoes, snorkeling over ocean habitats, and mountain biking across stunning terrain.
 One of the best ways to immerse yourself in the mind-blowing nature scene of the Galapagos Islands is to go snorkeling.
 You’ll find lots of sea lions here, as well as some hammerhead sharks, sea turtles, penguins and plenty of brightly colored fish.
 Alternatively, local guides, such as Explorer’s Corner, specialize in kayak journeys that venture to remote polar regions.

 Scuba diving enthusiasts will feel right at home in Venezuela when they visit Los Roques, a ring of islands that surrounds a shallow lagoon in the Pacific Ocean.
 This national park location features healthy reefs, manta rays, eagle rays, and lots of exotic fish.
 There are some dive shops on the island of Gran Roque and some boats take travelers out on week-long dive trips.
 There are only about a thousand people who live on the island permanently, but it has a laid back charm and friendly locals who love their home.